 Keeping with the history and heritage of Phuket, The Slate (formerly The Indigo Pearl) combines heavy industrial frameworks and bold bright furnishings to create a completely unique design.
 From the original outdoor ceiling fans that have been taken from working tin mines to the dining room chairs made from original JCB buckets it is unlike any other property in Phuket.

-There are numerous dining options available including the relaxed Tin Mine and Underground Cafe serving a mix of international and Thai dishes throughout the day to the more grownup Rivet & Rebar and Black Ginger providing a fantastic balance between sophisticated menus and impressive design.
+There are numerous dining options available including the relaxed Tin Mine and Underground Cafe serving a mix of international and Thai dishes throughout the day to the more grown-up Rivet & Rebar.
+Black Ginger provides a fantastic balance between sophisticated menus and impressive design.

 There are three fantastic swimming pools here, two of which are adult only infinity pools equipped with pool bars and one brilliant family pool.
 For guests looking for even more relaxation, there is a lovely spa, which of course follows suit in the fabulous design.